-- (1) Option vests in equal monthly installments over four years of service following January 1, 2021 provided the optionee remains in continuous service to us through each such vesting date. - (2) The exercise price is equal to the closing price per share of our common stock on The Nasdaq Capital Market on the date of grant.
+- (1) Option vests in equal monthly installments over four years of service following January 1, 2023, provided that the optionee remains in continuous service to us through each such vesting date. - (2) The exercise price is equal to the closing price per share of our common stock on The Nasdaq Capital Market on the date of grant.

-In addition, in April 2021, the compensation committee of our Board of Directors awarded restricted stock units representing 46,619 shares of our common stock to Dr. Brady.
-These awards vest in equal annual installments over four years of service following January 1, 2021.
+In February 2023, the compensation committee of our Board also awarded restricted stock units representing 238,750 shares of our common stock to Dr. Brady.
+The award vests in equal annual installments over four years of service following January 1, 2023.